Bellomot/Athero_NGWAMA_Multitrait_GWAS/README.md

 Dependency files:
   - data_maf0.01_rs_ref => 1000 Genome european reference files downloaded from (http://fileserve.mrcieu.ac.uk/ld/data_maf0.01_rs_ref.tgz).
   - GTEx_v8_Tissue_Summary_with_filenames.csv => A file of GTEx single trait eQLTs from the GTEx online GUI.
-More information can be found on <brian github link>.
+More information can be found at https://github.com/bychen9/eQTL_colocalizer.
   - GTEx_Analysis_v8_eQTL_tabix => Tabix files for all SNPs downloaded from GTEx.
-More information can be found on <brian github link>.
+More information can be found at https://github.com/bychen9/eQTL_colocalizer.